Messi pays his debt to Argentina with Copa America title - WHIZ News

 When Uruguayan referee Esteban Ostojich blew the final whistle, Messi knelt down on the pitch and covered his face with his hands.

+After he lifted the Copa America trophy, Messi said on the pitch and spoke to his family on the phone.
+He flicked the golden medal around his neck and shouted “I won, I won!”

-The next challenge is to win the World Cup in Qatar next year, which would be the first since Maradona took the team to glory in 1986.
+The next challenge is to win the World Cup in Qatar next year, which would be the first since Maradona took the team to the title in 1986.

 Until Saturday, Messi’s titles with Argentina were only the U-20 World Cup title in 2005 and a gold medal at the Beijing Olympics in 2008.